alopresto/releaseTools/README.md

 1. Make sure the README, NOTICE, and LICENSE are present and correct _Not yet implemented_

-# Run the resulting convenience binary and make sure it works as expected
+1. Run the resulting convenience binary and make sure it works as expected _Not yet implemented_